 A good taxidermist will be able to give you a recommendation on what is going to look best for your deer.
 The big downside to shoulder mounts is the wait time.
 It can be anywhere from four months to a year or two.
 They're also expensive.
 You're looking at anywhere from $400 to $700 depending on the taxidermist and area you live.
 Another downside is these take up a ton of wall space.
 Especially if you own more than one like I do.
 At this point, I've decided there's only two types of deer I'll consider shoulder mounting.
 One would be if I ever shoot a mule deer or blacktail.
 Otherwise, I'll only shoulder mount a buck that's bigger than my personal best.

 Just remember good taxidermy is like many things in life, you often get what you pay for.
 But they are great for preserving the memories of the hunt down to the last detail!

 The other option is a wall pedestal mount.
-I made my mind up long ago that if I ever shoot another buck worthy of a full taxidermy job, it's going to be a wall pedestal like this one above.
-I love how it really shows off the mass and tines when viewing this one head-on from the perspective of the photo.
+I made my mind up long ago that if I ever shoot another buck worthy of a full taxidermy job, it's going to be a wall pedestal.
+I love how it really shows off the mass and tines.

 The folds in the neck look great, and you can almost see the fat rippling under the buck's neck.
 I keep waiting for him to turn and look at me.
 That's a sign you've got a great mount!